Skip to main content

 <endnotes select="true" output="generate-files"/>

-• @select – to disable generation of endnote content, select must be set to false and endnotes content is ignored (default true).
+• @select – to disable generation of endnote content, set this attribute value to "false" (default true).

 Order and organize – <lists>